 Creditors have been kept in a favorable state in the Code.
 Creditors have been granted the power to raise objections against the order of adjudicating authority in relation to admission or rejection of application for fresh start process.
 In this regard the creditors as are mentioned in the order admitting or rejecting the application may if they feel necessary raise objection only on the prescribed grounds within a span of ten days which shall be counted from the day on which creditors receive the order passed by adjudicating authority.

 The creditors shall file their objection via an application to resolution professional.
 Once objections are filed by the creditors, the resolution professional shall thereafter examine the objections raised and thereby decide whether to accept or reject the objections raised.
 The decision shall be made by resolution professional within a period of ten days to be counted from the data on which the application was received by him.
-Once objection are examined the resolution professional shall prepare an amended list of qualifying debts for seeking discharge order.
+Once objections are examined the resolution professional shall prepare an amended list of qualifying debts for seeking a discharge order.

 Application against decisions of Resolution Professional